weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/09-Terraform-Provisioners/09-02-remote-exec-provisioner/README.md

 # Terraform remote-exec Provisioner
+- The remote-exec provisioner invokes a script on a remote resource after it is created.
+- This can be used to run a configuration management tool, bootstrap into a cluster, etc.
+- The remote-exec provisioner requires a connection and supports both ssh and winrm.

 ## Step-00: Pre-requisites
 - Create a EC2 Key pain with name `terraform-key` and copy the `terraform-key.pem` file in the folder `private-key` in `terraform-manifest` folder